ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 ## Uninstalling Ballerina

-Usually,the installation location is `/Library/Ballerina/distributions` in Mac OS, `/usr/lib64/Ballerina/distributions` in Linux, and `C:\Program Files\Ballerina\distributions` in Windows.
+Usually, the installation location is `/Library/Ballerina/distributions` in MacOS, `/usr/lib64/Ballerina/distributions` in Linux, and `C:\Program Files\Ballerina\distributions` in Windows.
 You can either remove a particular jBallerina version or all the jBallerina versions installed in these locations.

-Navigate to the corresponding installation location and follow the instructions below.
 To remove:

-- a particluar jBallerina version: execute `ballerina dist remove` or delete the required version from the `/../Ballerina/distributions` directory.
+- a specific jBallerina version (via the update tool): execute `ballerina dist remove`
-- all the installed jBallerina versions: delete the `/../Ballerina` directory.
+- all the installed jBallerina versions: delete the `/../Ballerina` directory in the respective installation location

 ## Getting help